maniacs-oss/snackis/snabel.md

 ```

 ### Bindings
 The ```let:```-macro may be used to introduce named bindings.
-Bound names are prefixed with ```@```, lexically scoped and not allowed to change their value once bound in a specific scope.
-The bound expression is evaluated in a copy of the calling stack, which allows feeding values into a let statement but avoids unintended stack effects.
+Bound names are prefixed with ```@```, lexically scoped and may be shadowed at any time by another let.
+The bound expression is evaluated in a copy of the calling stack, which allows feeding values in but avoids unintended stack effects outside.
 Bindings require termination using ```;``` to separate them from surrounding code.

 ```
 S: let: fn {7 +}; 35 @fn call